telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 Gets or sets the client-side script that executes when a RadDock Command event is raised.

-###  OnClientDragStart `String`

-Gets or sets the client-side script that executes when a RadDock DragStart event is raised.

-###  OnClientDragEnd `String`

-Gets or sets the client-side script that executes when a RadDock DragEnd event is raised.

-###  OnClientDrag `String`

-Gets or sets the client-side script that executes when a RadDock Drag event is raised.

 ###  OnClientDockPositionChanged `String`

 Gets or sets the client-side script that executes when the RadDock control changes its position.